Soviet Union: Nationalities and ethnic groups

 The Soviet Union was an ethnically diverse country, with more than 100 distinct ethnic groups.
 The total population of the country was estimated at 293 million in 1991.
 According to a 1990 estimate, the majority of the population were Russians (50.78%), followed by Ukrainians (15.45%) and Uzbeks (5.84%).
-Overall, in 1989 the ethnic demography of the country showed that 69.8% was East Slavic, 17.5% was Turkic, 1.6% were Armenians, 1.6% were Balts, 1.5% were Uralic, 1.5% were Tajik, 1.4% were Georgian, 1.2% were Moldovan and 4.1% were of other various ethnic groups.
+Overall, in 1989 the ethnic demography of the country showed that 69.8% was East Slavic, 17.5% was Turkic, 1.6% were Armenians, 1.6% were Balts, 1.5% were Uralic, 1.5% were Tajik, 1.4% were Georgian, 1.2% were Moldovan, and 4.1% were of other various ethnic groups.

 All citizens of the USSR had their own ethnic affiliation.
 The ethnicity of a person was chosen at the age of sixteen by the child's parents.
 If the parents did not agree, the child was automatically assigned the ethnicity of the father.
 Partly due to Soviet policies, some of the smaller minority ethnic groups were considered part of larger ones, such as the Mingrelians of Georgia, who were classified with the linguistically related Georgians.
 Some ethnic groups voluntarily assimilated, while others were brought in by force.
+Those who refused to assimilate would be mistreated and ostracized.
+Some ethnic groups suffered more than others, however some groups would be afforded better treatment than others.
+A person's quality of life was heavily influenced by their ethnicity.
+When the Bolsheviks first took power, they wanted to make it seem as if the ethnicities were equal.
+However, in most cases, Russians were generally preferred over other ethnicities.
 Russians, Belarusians, and Ukrainians, who were all East Slavic and Orthodox, shared close cultural, ethnic, and religious ties, while other groups did not.
 With multiple nationalities living in the same territory, ethnic antagonisms developed over the years.

 Members of various ethnicities participated in legislative bodies.
-Organs of power like the Politburo, the Secretariat of the Central Committee etc., were formally ethnically neutral, but in reality, ethnic Russians were overrepresented, although there were also non-Russian leaders in the Soviet leadership, such as Joseph Stalin, Grigory Zinoviev, Nikolai Podgorny or Andrei Gromyko.
+Organs of power like the Politburo, the Secretariat of the Central Committee etc., were formally ethnically neutral, but in reality, ethnic Russians were overrepresented, although there were also non-Russian leaders in the Soviet leadership, such as Joseph Stalin, Grigory Zinoviev, Nikolai Podgorny, or Andrei Gromyko.
 During the Soviet era, a significant number of ethnic Russians and Ukrainians migrated to other Soviet republics, and many of them settled there.
 According to the last census in 1989, the Russian 'diaspora' in the Soviet republics had reached 25 million.